ykholod/esp8266-micropython-vagrant/README.md

 *   [esptool](https://github.com/themadinventor/esptool) - This python script flashes ESP8266 ASIC with custom image.

+*   and many others very important and useful tools, like ampy, pyserial, etc

 ## Project Compilation

 You will want to first compile the ESP open SDK and MicroPython into single combined binary.
 Please use automator for this: